 Nichole’s Fine Pastry

 For dessert, head to this European-inspired bakery.
 Overflowing shelves of small-batch, delicate pastries, cookies, truffles, and decadent cakes fill this cozy shop.
 We recommend the lemon curd cake which Food Network voted as the ‘Best Cake in North Dakota’.

 13 8th St S, Fargo | (701) 232-6430

 Nichole’s Fine Pastry is closed on Sundays and Mondays, so if you’re looking for dessert on those days, head to one of Fargo’s gourmet ice cream shops.
-You have three downtown ice cream options: Silver Linings Creamery for small-batch and experimental ice cream flavors, Scoop N Dough Candy Co. for cookie dough and ice cream medleys, or Tea & Crepe Cafe for trendy Thai rolled ice cream.
+You have two downtown ice cream options: Silver Linings Creamery for small-batch and experimental ice cream flavors or Tea & Crepe Cafe for trendy Thai rolled ice cream.